icingmoon/icingmoon.github.io/_posts/2024-04-25-Geekcon-CTF-2024-Writeup.md

 ---

 {: .info}
 **tl;dr:** Writeups for Geekcon CTF 2024 including challenges `ZkMaze` and all "real" crypto challenges.
-I ended up in 10th place and really appreciate the challenges.
+I ended up in 10th place and really appreciated the challenges.
 The topics related to the crypto challenges are HNP, RSA and bilinear map.

 <!--more-->